 Author name, Step : (write your 2nd optional statement here)

-Results: ______________ Authors: How would you title the results section?
+Results: Roots consistently grow against the back of the rhizoboxes and proliferate in patches.
+Authors: How would you title the results section?
 As written, does this results section accurately represent your findings and emphasize the appropriate points?
-If not, please see Results Instructions for Authors below.
+If not, please see Results Instructions for Authors below. – Potential title added above, and yes, this section does accurately represent the findings.

 Authors: Are the labels for the vertical axes switched in Figure 5, panels A and B?
 Does the manuscript refer to the correct plots?